jterrazz/archive.deallit/README.md

 docker-compose up # Use -d to run in background
 ```

 The client is listening by default on `localhost:8080`.
+On the development environment, the project has default passwords and testing bitcoin addresses.

 Development credentials: `test2@test.com:test`.